What is ALS?

 It does not stop.

-What is not affected is your brain.
+For many, what is not affected is your brain*.
 Many people who live with ALS describe the disease as being trapped in your own body.

 More About ALS

 ALS is NOT contagious.
 You cannot get it from being around someone who has it.
 There is a small percentage (5-10%) of cases that are inherited.
 This is called Familial ALS.
 All other cases are considered sporadic.